 The Importance of Biomarkers

 Biomarkers are substances or characteristics that are used as indicators of biological states.
 Some examples are elevated PSA levels, which may indicate prostate cancer, and elevated blood pressure readings, which may indicate high blood pressure.
-These measurable substances help us diagnosing disease, create individualized treatment plans, and ultimately, develop standards for evaluating the effectiveness of treatments.
-They are the signposts that guide our long and complicated journey toward finding treatments, preventions, and cures for Alzheimer’s disease.
+These measurable substances help us diagnose disease, create individualized treatment plans, and ultimately, develop standards for evaluating the effectiveness of treatments.
+They are the signposts that guide our long and complicated journey toward finding medications, preventive strategies, and cures for Alzheimer’s disease.

-Our biomarker research focuses primarily on cerebrospinal fluid (CSF), a fluid surrounding and inside the brain and spinal cord that provides basic mechanical and immune protection for the brain.
+We have long focused on cerebrospinal fluid (CSF), a fluid surrounding and inside the brain and spinal cord that provides basic mechanical and immune protection for the brain.
 CSF is a clear, water-like substance that can tell us a variety of details about the changes that may be occurring in a person’s brain.
-Our researchers collect CSF by conducting research lumbar punctures, which you can read more about here.
+Our researchers collect CSF by conducting research lumbar punctures.
+The ADRC Clinical Core maintains a bank of CSF, plasma, and serum samples from well-characterized participants with normal and pathological aging, prodromal and diagnosed Alzheimer's, and other neurodegenerative dementias.
+CSF, plasma, and serum samples are provided to ADRC, other UW, and other Alzheimer's disease investigators nationally for development of biomarkers for assisting in the differential diagnosis of dementia, following disease progression and treatment response, and identifying persons at risk for dementia.